gmf|us|en|financial-resources|articles|spring-cleaning-car-tips en_us en-us

 7. Noticeably neat nooks and crannies

 8. Don’t let the grime stuck around your instrument panel or door handles stress you out.
-Gently press an electronics-safe cleaning slime on dirty areas and watch as the debris lifts away.
+Gently press an electronics-safe cleaning slime on dirty areas and watch with glee as the debris lifts away.
+And since kids love slime, you may be able to enlist their help with this task.

 9. Incredibly clean cupholders